VirgilSecurity/ionic-demo-healthcare/README.md

 ```
 cp .env.example .env
 ```
-- fill in the Ionic and AWS values inside of .env file.
+- Fill in the Ionic and AWS values inside of .env file.
 The following environment variables must be defined to run the server:

 | Variable Name | Sample Value |
 | ------------- | ------------ |